simeononsecurity/simeononsecurity.ch/content/articles/powershell-vs-python-cybersecurity-comparison/index.en.md

 **Python** stands out as a versatile and highly respected programming language on the Linux platform, renowned for its robust security features.
 Python's design philosophy places a strong emphasis on **readability** and **security**, making it a secure choice for various scripting tasks.
 However, you need to note that Python's security ultimately depends on how it is used.
 Insecure code can still be written, so adhering to secure coding practices is vital.

-Python's extensive library support and a vibrant community ensure that developers have access to a wide range of security-related modules and resources.
+Python's extensive library support and a vibrant community ensure that developers have access to many security-related modules and resources.
 This makes it easier to implement security best practices and safeguards in Python scripts.
 For more details on secure coding in Python, consult the [official Python security documentation](https://www.python.org/dev/security/).

 {{< youtube id="x7X9w_GIm1s" >}}

 **Bash**, as the default shell on Linux systems, takes a different approach.
 While it excels in providing a powerful command-line interface, it is inherently less secure out of the box when compared to Python.
-Bash's primary focus is on facilitating command-line operations, and its scripting capabilities are not as comprehensive or secure as Python's.
+Bash's primary focus is on facilitating command-line operations, and its scripting capabilities aren't as comprehensive or secure as Python's.

 Bash scripts can be susceptible to common scripting pitfalls, such as **injection attacks** and **unintended command execution**, if not crafted carefully.
 Securing Bash scripts often involves stringent input validation and adherence to secure scripting guidelines.